Tarik (gamer): Career

 Çelik first created his Twitch channel in 2012, and his YouTube channel in 2014.
 He was originally called NoShirtTV. Çelik went professional in 2014 after signing with NetcodeGuides.com.
 He joined Counter Logic Gaming in 2015 and performed well in multiple ESL One tournaments.
 With OpTic Gaming, he won his first six-figure tournament prize of $400,000 after winning ELEAGUE Season 2 in 2016.
-The team also won $120,000 in their second place finish at Esports Championship Series Season 2.
+The team also won $120,000 in their second-place finish at Esports Championship Series Season 2.
 In 2018, while playing for Cloud9, he won the ELEAGUE Major: Boston 2018 and was named MVP.
 His team's win was the first time a North American team won a major for Counter-Strike and he is the only American MVP of a CS:GO major.
 In 2019, he helped Evil Geniuses win their first StarSeries i-League title after winning the StarSeries & i-League CS:GO Season 8.
 They also got first place at ESL One: Cologne 2020 Online - North America.

-Çelik retired from professional gaming 2019 to stream full-time.
+Çelik retired from professional gaming in 2019 to stream full-time.
 One of his nicknames was "The Content King".
 He grew significantly in 2021.
 He signed with management company Loaded in July 2022.
 He also began creating content under Sentinels in August 2022.
 During this time, he was known for his watch parties of matches in the Valorant Champions Tour.
 In 2024, he was named a part of the Forbes 30 Under 30.